-Coursework for the computer studies curriculum includes the following:
+Coursework for the Computer Studies Curriculum includes the following:

-- Required core courses (6 credits): CMIS 102/102A (or IFSM 201) and CMIS 141/141A (or other appropriate programming language course) - Additional core courses (6 credits): Chosen from CMIS 241 and 310, IFSM 300, and any CMST courses (up to 3 credits) - Course related to Computer Studies (3 credits): Any CMIS, CMST, CMIT, CMSC, or IFSM course - Electives (13 credits): Any courses related to interests and goals
+- Required core courses (6 credits): CMIS 102 and CMIS 141 (or CMIS170 or other appropriate programming language course) - Additional core courses (6 credits): Chosen from CMIS 242 and 310, IFSM 300, and any CMST courses (up to 3 credits)

+- Computer studies-related course (3 credits): Any CMIS, CMST, CMIT, CMSC, CSIA, or IFSM course - Electives (10 credits): Any courses related to interests and goals

-The following course sequence will satisfy all the requirements for the Associate of Arts Computer Studies degree.
-Some recommended courses satisfy more than one requirement; therefore, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
-Students should consult with an Academic Advisor before veering from these recommendations, to ensure they are meeting the necessary requirements.
-Information on alternate courses (where allowable) to satisfy general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 58.
+The following course sequence will fulfill all the requirements for the AA in computer studies.
+Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
+Students should consult an Advisor whenever taking advantage of other options.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 58.